Your query is probably more common than you think; you might find the answer you’re looking for here.

 Your donations will help fund Safe Passage work in France, Greece, Italy and the UK.
 This work includes identifying unaccompanied refugee children in Europe and their family in the UK, carrying out legal casework, establishing a system for processing the cases and working with UK Government and host authorities to ensure cases are processed to meet the best interests of the child.
 We will also be assisting vulnerable adults.

 There are several different approaches.
-Firstly, our lawyers spend more than 10 hours on each asylum case, and much of this time is spent verifying the family link.
+Our lawyers spend more than 10 hours on each asylum case, and much of this time is spent verifying the family link.
 They meet with all family members in the UK, as well as the children seeking asylum, and review the family witness statement (which details the relationship and the desire to be reunified).

 As well as this, if a family member has status in the UK they will have been asked to list all their living family, which means the asylum-seeking child or vulnerable adult should already be known about.
 Another approach is to use DNA testing, where appropriate and legal.